rawilk/profile-filament-plugin/docs/customizations/additional-pages.md

 If you defined your page like the example we provided above, your page should show up as the second navigation link on the user's profile.

 > {tip} To offer flexibility in custom page placement, we stagger the default page sorts from the package in increments of 10.

+> {note} Make sure your panel knows about your page.
+If your page isn't auto-discovered by your panel, you may need to add it to your panel's `pages`.